 LOCATION: 12330 Firestone Blvd, Norwalk, CA 90650

 The characters eat at the famed Quality Cafe in Downtown Los Angeles.
-The diner was a one-time staple of films, appearing in “Seven,” “Training Day,” “Ghost World,” “Catch Me If You Can,” “(500) Days Of Summer” “Million Dollar Baby,” “The Heartbreak Kid” and dozens more.
+The diner was a one-time staple of films, appearing in “Seven,” “Training Day,” “Ghost World,” “Catch Me If You Can,” “(500) Days Of Summer” “Million Dollar Baby,” “What’s Love Got To Do With It,” “The Heartbreak Kid” and dozens more.
 However, it was not an actual restaurant open to the public.
 Instead it was used solely for filming.
 Sadly, it ceased to function as a filming location and was completely renovated in 2014.
 The interior of the property no longer bears any resemblance inside to how it appeared in so many films.

 LOCATION: 1238 W 7th St, Los Angeles, CA 90017 (now closed and remodeled)